All Episodes

 So they need to stand up for what they've done.

-Take credit where credit is due, Bob.
+Take credit where credit is due.

-But is there any doubt in anybody's mind, even with understanding that part of it, that this war has been prolonged, that more Americans have died because in effect the Democrats took the side of our enemies.
+But is there any doubt in anybody's mind, even with understanding that part of it, that this war has been prolonged, that more Americans have died because, in effect, the Democrats took the side of our enemies?

 I don't know how else to say that.